House price and sales index (prc_hpi_inx)

 The House Price Index (HPI) measures inflation in the residential property market.
 The HPI captures price changes of all types of dwellings purchased by households (flats, detached houses, terraced houses, etc.).
 Only transacted dwellings are considered, self-build dwellings are excluded.
 The land component of the dwelling is included.

-The HPI is available for all European Union Member States (except Greece), the United Kingdom (only until the third quarter of 2020), Iceland, Norway, Switzerland and Turkey.
+The HPI is available for all European Union Member States (except Greece), the United Kingdom (only until the third quarter of 2020), Iceland, Norway, Switzerland and Türkiye.
 In addition to the individual country series, Eurostat produces indices for the euro area and for the European Union (EU).
 As from the first quarter of 2020 onwards, the EU HPI aggregate no longer includes the HPI from the United Kingdom.

 The national HPIs are produced by National Statistical Offices (NSIs) and the European aggregates by Eurostat, by combining the national indices.
-The data released quarterly on Eurostat's website include the national and European price indices, weights and their rates of change.
+The data released quarterly on Eurostat's website include the national and European price indices, rates of change and weights.

 In order to provide a more comprehensive picture of the housing market, house sales indicators are also provided.
-Available house sales indicators refer to the total number and value of dwellings transactions at national level where the purchaser is a household.
-Eurostat publishes in its database a quarterly and annual house sales index as well as quarterly and annual rates of change.
+Available house sales indicators refer to the total number and value of dwellings transacted at national level where the purchaser is a household.
+Eurostat publishes in its database a quarterly and annual house sales index, quarterly and annual rates of change as well as the number of transacted dwellings and their value in national currency.

 3.2.
 Classification system